Holds previous experience working at a “Big Four”, Ernst & Young

 Ability to overspend.
 For rookie cardholders with an easy new way to spend, it’s essential that basic concepts of budgeting are instilled.
 Many college students aren’t used to managing their own bills, so it may take some planning and practice to be sure that payments don’t become too steep.

-Who should get a student credit card
+Who should get a student credit card?

-Who should get a student credit card
+You should get a student credit card if:

-Who should skip a student credit card
+You shouldn’t get a student credit card if:

 How to make the most of your student credit card